 HB 2516 also contains a provision which allows licensed wholesalers to sell or transfer cannabis to licensed retailers at trade shows.

 A niche bill.
 It exempts cannabis business from “first source hiring agreement requirements in enterprise zones.”
-If you’d like to read more on this scintillating topic, go here.

 This bill directs the Oregon Criminal Justice Commission to award grants to the Department of State Police, cities, counties and community-based organizations, in order to chase unlawful cannabis production and distribution.
 More focus on bad actors here; less on helping industry directly.